allenwei/tick/README.md

 About
 ------

-Tick benchmark your method and print benchmark in color
+Tick benchmark your method and print it in color

 Installation